sakurahashimoto/cs5002_project/part_two_2_4.md

+Since the data has a curved relationship (non-linear data), I think we should use a quadratic function.
 I could implement a change to the target function g such as a second order polynomial rather than a first order polynomial (line) so that the function has a curve to better match the data.